 On November 7, 2017, Piedmont and the Public Staff filed their Joint Motion to Supplement the Record in this proceeding pursuant to which they sought leave to file three revised pages to the Public Staff's prefiled direct testimony in order to correct minor errors in that testimony.
 That motion was allowed by Commission order dated November 8, 2017.

-On November 9, 2017, Piedmont and the Public Staff filed a Joint Proposed Order.
+On November 9, 2017, the Joint Proposed Order of Piedmont and the Public Staff was filed.

 Based on the testimony and exhibits received into evidence and the record as a whole, the Commission makes the following:

 FINDINGS OF FACT